ADA-research/VERONA/README.md

 Ada-verona features a plugin architecture that allows seamless integration with [auto-verify](https://github.com/ADA-research/auto-verify) when it's available.
 This design provides several benefits:

-1. **Independence**: Ada-verona works perfectly without auto-verify, using attack-based verification methods
+1. **Independence**: Ada-verona works perfectly without auto-verify, using attack-based verification methods for empirical upper bounds.
 2. **Automatic Detection**: When auto-verify is installed in the same environment, its verifiers become automatically available
-3. **Unified Interface**: The same API works regardless of which verification backend is used
+3. **Interface**: The same API works regardless of which verification backend is used

 #### Using the Plugin System